The Future of Bible Study Is Here: See What’s New in Logos

 What Is Systematic Theology and Why Does It Matter?

+Systematic theology might sound like a topic better left to the pros, like pastors and teachers.
 And the average Christian’s posture toward God and the study of Scripture seems to reflect this.
-A recent LifeWay study revealed that only 32% of Christians read their Bible every day, and 12% said they rarely read it,1 if ever.
-And that’s reading the Word, not studying it.
+A recent LifeWay study revealed that only 32 percent of Christians read their Bible every day, and 12 percent said they rarely read it, if ever.1 And that’s reading the Word, not studying it.

-Yet Scripture calls all believers to search the Scriptures (Acts 17:11) and rightly handle the word of truth (2 Tim 2:15).
+Yet Scripture calls all believers to search the Scriptures (Acts 17:11) and rightly handle the Word of truth (2 Tim 2:15).

 One way to do this is through what’s called “systematic theology.”
 Those two words might sound intimidating, but when broken down, it’s really quite simple—and it could dramatically change your perspective of how perfectly God has knitted together his Word from beginning to end.